aytacg26/ruler_of_the_world/README.md

 ![PriatesOfGameCompressed](https://user-images.githubusercontent.com/51089771/151602335-6c201b14-52d9-4f40-838f-6a94dcea5aff.jpg)

-After the announcement of 5 main players (first five player or first five team), any other player who collects the cards and breaks the possible strategies of the main players will be accepted as Pirates and for game breakers or pirates, we will transfer a Pirate Card to their wallets.
-For some strategies or points, main players should collect the required country cards, for example, to get the **EU Card** a main player should collect from the limited number of EU Countries cards, but before collecting those limited number of cards, they can be hostaged by a pirate or more priates and hence pirate(s) will break the strategy of the main player.
+After the announcement of 5 main players (first five-player or first five teams), any other player who collects the cards and breaks the possible strategies of the main players will be accepted as Pirates and for game-breakers or pirates, we will transfer a Pirate Card to their wallets.
+For some strategies or points, main players should collect the required country cards, for example, to get the **EU Card** the main player should collect from the limited number of EU Countries cards, but before collecting those limited number of cards, they can be hostage by a pirate or more pirates and hence pirate(s) will break the strategy of the main player.
 These cases will create the trade or negotiation part of the game.
-A main player will need to negotiate with pirates to get required cards for his/her strategy.
+The main player will need to negotiate with pirates to get the required cards for his/her strategy.

 ### - About Game

-Game will be a fight between 5 main players and possible number of game breakers (pirates).
-The Ruler of the World game will take 15 months starting from the date of publish of collection cards and in this time period, each month we will publish an amount of country cards and power cards.
-Each month, 5 hours before publishing the cards, we will announce the list of countries and changes on the cards at our [Facebook page](https://www.facebook.com/joefunnyfrog), [Twitter account](https://twitter.com/JoetheFunnyFrog) and website of [The Ruler of the World](https://www.rownft.art).
-The website of **The Ruler of the World** will be published in February 2022.
-At the end of the period of the game, the one main player who collects the most amount of country cards and the highest point will be the winner or **The Ruler of the World** and she/he will get the unique and rare **The Ruler of the World** card.
-At the end of the game, only one player will be able to collect
-208 + 1 country cards, another one player will be able to collect 200 of the cards and remaining three players will be able to collect
-195 of the cards.
+The game will be a fight between 5 main players and a possible number of game-breakers (pirates).
+The Ruler of the World game will take 15 months starting from the date of publishing of collection cards and in this time period, each month we will publish a number of country cards and power cards.
+Each month, 5 hours before publishing the cards, we will announce the list of countries and changes on the cards on our Facebook page, Twitter account, and website of The Ruler of the World.
+The website of The Ruler of the World will be published in February 2022.
+At the end of the period of the game, the one main player who collects the most amount of country cards and the highest point will be the winner or The Ruler of the World and she/he will get the unique and rare The Ruler of the World card.
+At the end of the game, only one player will be able to collect 208 + 1 country card, another one player will be able to collect 200 of the cards, and the remaining three players will be able to collect 195 of the cards.
 Apart from country cards, each player will have power cards and some other multiplier cards which we will explain in the following sections.
 Each player should follow the rules and any disobey to any rule will cost 10 points to the player and if she/he disobey more than 2 rules, she/he will be eliminated from the game and his/her points will be split equally between other main players.

-Collecting all countries will give the highest point to the player or player team but it won't be enough to be **The Ruler of the World**.
-One may collect less amount of country cards and power cards and hence may have the highest amount of the points.
+Collecting all countries will give the highest point to the player or player team but it won't be enough to be The Ruler of the World.
+One may collect less amount of country cards and power cards and hence may have the highest amount of points.
 For this reason, each player should evaluate his/her strategy carefully.

-Each country will have points according to their global power index (this will be given in the Countries List) and main determination will depend on the economic power.
-The ones who has more economic power will be able to collect more powerful countries and hence they will receive a Economic Power Card to their wallets.
-Apart from Economic Power Card, which will add 10 points to the total points of the players, there will be other 6 type of Power cards and under each type of Power Card, there will be additional cards which will have different points and which will effect the multiplier on the main Power Card (Main Power Cards will be trasferred to the wallet of the main players and according to the collected sub-types, each main player will have different multiplier number on their main Power Cards and this multiplier will effect the total points of the main player.)
+Each country will have points according to their global power index (this will be given in the Countries List) and the main determination will depend on the economic power.
+The ones who have more economic power will be able to collect more powerful countries and hence they will receive an Economic Power Card to their wallets.
+Apart from the Economic Power Card, which will add 10 points to the total points of the players, there will be other 6 types of Power cards and under each type of Power Card, there will be additional cards that will have different points and which will effect the multiplier on the main Power Card (Main Power Cards will be transferred to the wallet of the main players and according to the collected sub-types, each main player will have different multiplier number on their main Power Cards and this multiplier will affect the total points of the main player.)

-To increase the points, main players will need to have as much country as possible and also as much power cards as possible according to their point strategy.
-With a good strategy, one may get the **The Ruler of the World** card and be the winner of the game without holding all country cards but in any case, some of the country cards will be unique and rare, some of them will be less than five.
-The maximum number of country cards will be five and maximum number of Power Cards will be less than five.
-At the end of each month, points of main players will be published at the website of **The Ruler of the World** and also the list of priates will be given on the same site.
+To increase the points, the main players will need to have as many countries as possible and also as many power cards as possible according to their point strategy.
+With a good strategy, one may get The Ruler of the World card and be the winner of the game without holding all country cards but in any case, some of the country cards will be unique and rare, some of them will be less than five.
+The maximum number of country cards will be five and the maximum number of Power Cards will be less than five.
+At the end of each month, points of main players will be published on the website of The Ruler of the World and also the list of pirates will be given on the same site.

 ### - Power Cards
-There will be six different type of power cards and these cards will effect the points of the main players.
+There will be six different types of power cards and these cards will affect the points of the main players.
 The main Power Cards can be listed as follows :

 ##### 1 - Technology Cards